carpentries-incubator/ml4bio-workshop/_episodes/04-random-forests.md

 _Comment: Need to add Overview info_
 _Milica's comment: Review below_
-In this episode, we will learn about random forests classifier.
+In this episode, we will learn about the random forest classifier.
 Using the software, we will analyze the pre-engineered dataset and discuss the hyperparameters.
 Then we will consider some applications in biology.

-We previously talked about how we would predict the price of a house using a decision tree.
-However, the prediction might not be accurate because many factors can affect it.
-To improve the prediction accuracy, we will talk to a thousand individuals who will use a decision tree classifier to make their prediction.
-All of these decision trees make a random forest.
-Random forest is a classifier that combines a large number of decision trees.
-Each decision tree in the forest makes a prediction, and the final prediction is the class label that most decision trees predicted.
-Combining many different decision trees makes the final prediction more robust and less prone to overfitting.
+_Comment: The example did't quite capture what's happening with a random forest, so I iterated on it with the way I generally think of random forests.
+Probably still needs more iterating on, however._

+We previously examined decision trees.
+One of their main weaknesses is their tendancy to overfit if the tree is allowed to get too deep.
+In training a decision tree we often have to therefore alter the decison tree's parameters to keep it a "generalist", instead of allowing it to overly specialize and overfit.

+Random forests, however, deal with the problem of overfitting by creating multiple trees, with each tree trained slighly differently so it overfits differently.
+The decisions of each tree are then combined to make the final classification.
+This "team of specialists" approach random forests take often outperforms the "single generalist" approach of decision trees.

 ### Why is it called "random" forest?

-If we give the same data to a thousand people, then they ask the same questions for each decision tree, and are provided with the same answers, we will get the same predictions that are prone to overfitting.
+If we, when training each tree in the forest, give every tree the same data, we would get the same predictions that are prone to overfitting.
-In order to get the most accurate predictions we want to provide slightly different data to each person.
+In order to train each tree differently we need to provide slightly different data to each tree.
-When a human is making a decision, for example a wheather forecast in Madison, Wisconsin, if it is January, we know that it is winter and that it means the temperature will be colder.
-A classifier cannot rationalize this way.
-We need to provide a data that is a little bit different for each decision tree.
-Then each decision tree will use a different subset of features to form the questions.
-The feature selection will be random.
+To do this, we choose a **random** subset of the data to give to each tree.
+At each node in the tree, when training we also **randomize** which features can be used to split the data.
-The final prediction is based on the average taken across all the decision trees in the forest.
+The final prediction is based on a vote or the average taken across all the decision trees in the forest.

-_Comment: Say more about the RF algortihm and how it randomlly selects features and instances to train on_ Milica's comment: please review
+_Comment: Gave this a little rewording but I think it covers the randomization well._

 ### Step 1 Select data